glav/Glav.CacheAdapter/README.md

 ### Revision History ###

 #### Version 4.1.1 ####
 * Version 4.1.1 in Nuget is simply a revision of the packaging.
 Glav.CacheAdapter.Core package 4.1.1 only contains the assembly.
 Glav.CacheAdaper 4.1.1 simply references the 4.1.1 core package.
+There has been no assembly change.
+In both packages, the assembly version is 4.1.0.

 #### Version 4.1.0 ####
 * Allow control of logging detail via `<add key="Cache.LoggingLevel" value="Information|ErrorsOnly|None"/>` - [Issue 43](https://bitbucket.org/glav/cacheadapter/issues/43/enhancing-the-logging)